matthieubulte/matthieubulte.github.io/_posts/2015-08-02-event-handling.markdown

 + There is no magic, the implementation is very simple.

-Now of course, this approach is not perfect shows to be less usable in bigger systems for the following reasons:
+Now of course, this approach is not perfect and is less usable in bigger systems for the following reasons:

 + In the last event based system I've worked on, we had more than 500 events.
 No need to say that having this in one big data type is not practical.
 Solutions exist